Skip to main content

 Question:

 The spouse of our Pastor is also a Pastor in the ELCIC.
-The way the plan redesign reads is that one Pastor cannot opt out.
-Can you confirm this is the case please?
-It doesn’t make sense for a two Pastor family to have to each take a minimum package when one of them can have benefits for the family.
+Can you confirm that we read correctly that there is no option to waive coverage?
+It doesn’t make sense for a two-Pastor family to have to each take a minimum package when one of them can have benefits for the family.

 Answer:

-Under the redesign, employers must at least provide eligible employees with the Blue module of the health and dental plan and an employee meeting eligibility cannot opt out.
+Note that employers must at least provide eligible employees with the Blue Health Module, and an employee meeting eligibility cannot opt out.
 The Green and Teal modules may be selected by the employee with the premium difference paid either by the employee, the employer congregation or a combination of both.

 Question: